Ivana-Djordjevic/portfolio-wip/README.md

-# portfolio-wip
+# Portfolio.
+WIP

-A temporary portfolio.
-The final style and format will be finalized when i complete the UCD coding bootcamp.
+## Description

+A provisional portfolio of my current work.
+It will reformatted and restyled as I learn more about coding.
+The finalized version will come through in September 2023 when I will have completed the UCD coding bootcamp.

+## Instalations

+N/A

+## Usage

+Showcase my abilties and work to potential recruiters.

+## Credits

+All images used:

+## License

+MIT License